Revenue Intelligence · Specialty Surgical Practices

 Reporting within your EMR — appointments, encounters, patient records.

 Single-system view only.
-Your EMR does not know what your ASC platform recorded or what your billing system collected.
-Cross-system analysis requires a connection that does not exist inside the EMR.
+Your EMR does not know what your ASC platform recorded, which referrals converted, or what your billing system actually collected.
+The questions that matter require all three.

 Scheduling Software